 A gift must be a tangible item for the IRS to consider it a de minimis benefit.
 Gifts that are de minimis benefits include:

-- personalized office supplies,
+- Personalized office supplies

-- sports or theater event tickets,
+- Infrequent sports or theater event tickets

 Gifts that are not de minimis benefits include: